butterfly1of4/python_CLI_project/README.md

 - Type 'new' to create a new contact
 - To find a specific contact by first name, type the name of the person.
     ***Note that the contacts are currently case-sensitive, so make sure the contact you entered is correct***
+- Type 'update' to change a field in the contact.
+- Type 'delete' to delete the entire contact.
 - Type 'exit' to end the app.

 All of these actions can be repeated until the program is exited.